jonesrussell/blog-jekyll/_posts/2021-03-06-imposter-syndrome.md

 date: 2021-03-06
 categories: [career, personal-growth]
 tags: [career, mental-health, growth, tech-culture]
-description: "A personal reflection on experiencing and overcoming imposter syndrome in the tech industry, with practical coping strategies."
+summary: "A personal reflection on experiencing and overcoming imposter syndrome in the tech industry, with practical coping strategies."
 ---

 Ahnii!